worldInColors/weather-app/README.md

 - ~~Fix focus outline~~
 - ~~Make search button work so it shows first result~~
 - ~~Make enter button work when in an input so it shows first result~~
+- ~~Add the loading circles thingy in the loading state~~
+- Implement some of the bonus features
+- ~~Include UV index, visibility, and air pressure data~~
+- Probably add icons to those too
+- Add animated weather backgrounds that change based on current conditions (need to make some)
+- Light/dark mode
+- Bookmark icon hat when clicked shows a dropdown with location names, if you click on them it fetches that location weather data, need to be able to bookmark current location too
+- Animations with framer possibly